-Method Coverage Decisions for Part D Prescription Drugs - Contact Information CALL 1-866-330-9368 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays.
-TTY 711 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays.
-FAX 1-866-226-1093 WRITE Attn: Medicare Part D Prior Authorization Department P.O Box 419069 Rancho Cordova, CA 95741 WEBSITE allwell.pahealthwellness.com
+Method Coverage Decisions for Part D Prescription Drugs - Contact Information

+CALL 1-866-330-9368

+Calls to this number are free.
+Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+However, please note during weekends and holidays from April 1 to September 30 our automated phone system may answer your call.
+Please leave your name and telephone number, and we will call you back within one (1) business day.

+Member Services also has free language interpreter services available for non-English speakers.

+TTY 711

+Calls to this number are free.
+Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+However, please note during weekends and holidays from April 1 to September 30 our automated phone system may answer your call.
+Please leave your name and telephone number, and we will call you back within one (1) business day.

+FAX 1-866-226-1093

+WRITE Wellcare by Allwell

+Attn: Medicare Part D Prior Authorization Department

+P.O.
+Box 419069

+Rancho Cordova, CA 95741

+WEBSITE www.wellcare.com/allwellPA